mjkelly/ansible-playbooks/lockdown/README.md

 # Lockdown

-Make a copy of `hosts.example` that includes the hosts you want to configure.
-This requires a user with passwordless sudo by default.
-(It uses `ansible_become`.)

-It currently works only for Debian.
-There used to be a CentOS version, but I haven't maintained it.

-## WARNING
+This is the playbook I use to lock down my bastion hosts.
+They serve as ssh jump hosts and as a wireguard endpoint.

-This is a fairly aggressive playbook I use for my own purposes.
+**WARNING**: This is a fairly aggressive playbook in some ways, and lax in others.
 It may not be suitable for you.
 Specifically:

+- It currently works only for Debian.
-- We lock the root password
+- It locks the root password.
-- We disable password login for all users
+- It disables password ssh login for all users.
+(You can still log in with a password on the console.)
-- We firewall off all ports except 22 (by default)
+- It firewalls off all ports except 22 (and the wireguard port, if enabled) by default.

 We do check that you aren't using root to run ansible (which implies you have some other user who can sudo) so you won't lock yourself out, but that isn't a